A Simple Guide to Car and Campervan Rental Insurance in New Zealand

 - Single vehicle rollover incidents

 Car insurance is not compulsory to drive on New Zealand roads.
 Therefore, it’s not a requirement for New Zealand car rental companies to offer third-party insurance (covering other people, vehicles and property in an accident that was deemed your fault).
-Note that injuries are usually covered by New Zealand’s universal cover, the ACC, however, if you want full third-party cover you should purchase this separately to your car rental or choose a premium insurance add-on provided by a car rental company that does.
+Note that injuries are usually covered by New Zealand’s universal cover, the ACC, however, if you want full third-party cover you should purchase this separately from your car rental or choose a premium insurance add-on provided by a car rental company that does.

 There are many insurance companies out there that offer comprehensive insurance on your rental car no matter where you are in the world.
-This will no doubt give you more cover than any basic car rental insurance offered by a car rental company, so if you want to be fully covered and have full peace of mind, getting a separate car rental insurance would be the way to go.
-However, you will no doubt have to pay big for this privilege, which begs the question: is car rental insurance worth it?
+This will, no doubt, give you more cover than any basic car rental insurance offered by a car rental company.
+So, if you want to be fully covered and have full peace of mind, getting separate car rental insurance would be the way to go.
+However, you will likely have to pay big for this privilege, which begs the question, is car rental insurance worth it?